Skip to main content

 Additional details can be found on the Applicant Review Form.

-The Master of Science in atheltic training prgoram at TCU accepts applications through rolling admissions and will continue until the cohort is filled.
+Review of applications will begin on November 1 and will continue until cohort is filled.
 Due to a summer start date, no applications will be accepted after April 15 of the application year.

 Applicants can refer to the Applicant Review Form for more information.